alsaibie/me319/prelabs/prelab8.md

 u(t) = K_p e(t) + K_i \int{e(t) dt} + K_d \dot{e}(t)
 $$

 The continuous PID controller form *can* be used in the code of the microcontroller.
-The integral of the error and the derivative of the error can each be computed numerically, but numerical integration and numerical differentiation respectively.
+The integral of the error and the derivative of the error can each be computed numerically, by numerical integration and numerical differentiation respectively.
 But a better approach is to use the discrete form of the PID controller.

 ### Digital PID Controller
-Similar to how we converted a continuous filter into a discrete filter transfer function then onto a difference equation, we can apply the same thing and derive the following discrete PID control law
+Similar to how we converted a continuous filter transfer function into a discrete filter transfer function then onto a difference equation, we can apply the same thing and derive the following discrete PID control law

+> A filter, a motor or a controller are all dynamic systems that have an input and output and can be modeled as a transfer function, both in the continuous-domain or digital-domain

 $$
 u[k] = u[k-1] + a\,e[k] + b\,e[k-1] + c\, e[k-2]
 $$

-Note that the error is not differentiate nor integrated, all is needed is the current and past two values of the error, as well as the last output of the controller $u$
+Note that the error is not differentiated nor integrated, all is needed is the current and past two values of the error, as well as the last output of the controller $u$

 The gains $a,b,c$ are the digital PID controller gains, they are a function of the continuous PID gain $K_p, K_i, K_d$ in addition to the sampling time $T_s$ of the controller (the time-period at which the controller is calculated or executed):